Can I Eat After Brushing My Teeth At Night?

 2. Fluoride’s Fight Needs Time: Don’t Wash Away Its Protection

-Fluoride is a key ingredient in toothpaste that helps to rebuild weakened tooth enamel and reverse early signs of tooth decay.
+Fluoride in toothpaste helps to strengthen tooth enamel and repair early stages of decay.

-If you eat soon after brushing, especially if you consume sugary or acidic foods, you risk washing away the fluoride before it has a chance to fully act.
+If you eat after brushing your teeth, especially sugary or acidic foods, you can wash away the fluoride before it has fully absorbed.

 3. Saliva: Friend or Foe After Brushing?